mthl/guix-artwork/website/drafts/commit-authentication.md

 authentication of Guix code itself by [`guix pull`](https://guix.gnu.org/manual/en/html_node/Invoking-guix-pull.html), the tool that updates Guix and its package collection.
-This article looks at what set out to address, how we achieved it, and how it compares to existing work in this area.
+This article looks at what we set out to address, how we achieved it, and how it compares to existing work in this area.

 # Securing updates